 For single URLs, you can change the URL field.
 This changes the page definition in every experiment where it's used.
 If you're using this page in multiple experiments, we recommend creating a new page instead of changing it.

 For A set of URLs or Global page types, you can change the Editor URL field.
 This only affects which page displays in the Visual Editor; not the actual URL targeting of your page as it displays to visitors.

 For Single URL pages, changing the URL on the Configure Page screen will change the targeting of the page in every experiment and campaign where it's used.
 If you're using this page in multiple experiments, we recommend creating a new page instead of altering the existing one.

 Add pages for a multi-page experiment

-To create a multi-page or funnel experiment, click Add Page in the dropdown menu to add an existing page or create a new one.
+To create a multi-page or funnel experiment, click Edit Targeting in the dropdown menu to add an existing page or create a new one.
 You can create variations for different pages on your site in a single experiment.

 When making visual or custom code changes to a multi-page experiment, first select the page you're editing from the dropdown to ensure that your changes are applied correctly.

 In the Visual Editor, you'll make changes to the page by selecting an element on the page.
 There are a few ways to select an element:

 One-click: Click an element (a block of text or image) on the page to select it.
 You'll see the name of the element in the Selector field in the left navigation.
 To change your selection, click the () magnifying glass.
 Hover over the page to see your selection highlighted.

 Find a specific element: Click an element on your page.
 Then, find the stack () icon in the left navigation to drop down a list of containers.
 Use this to navigate up and down the tree structure of page elements, or DOM.